ginocorrales/Algo/README.md

-Few Algorithms that will helkp you to love Data Structures....
+Few Algorithms that will help you to love Data Structures....
 Love CS, you got to love DS!!!
+Here in this assignment Double List.
 ====